 The course teaches candidates how to analyze and integrate developmentally appropriate children's literature of many genres.
 In addition to providing a survey of children's literature, this course involves an exploration of theory and practice.
-Participation in clinical experiences (classroom readings) is required.
+Additional fingerprint and background check costs are required for ECH 2123